Aston Manor Cider

-Aston Manor Cider (also Aston Manor and formerly Aston Manor Brewery) is a former brewery and current cider maker and bottling company in Aston, Birmingham, England.
+Aston Manor Limited, trading as Aston Manor Cider, is a former brewery and current cider maker and bottling company in Aston, Birmingham, England.
 Having started out as a beer brewery, the company now produces exclusively cider and perry.
 In 2008 it was the third largest cider company in the UK by market share, and the fourth largest in the world.
 In August 2018 Aston Manor cider was acquired by French co-operative Agrial.

 Management

 It was managed by Peter Ellis, son of Doug Ellis, until 2013, when Gordon Johncox took over as managing director.
 Peter Ellis remained as executive chairman until his death in December 2017.
 Peter's son, James Ellis, is financial director.
 Cider production director is Rod Clifford.

 Products

 Its products include the Frosty Jack's brand of white cider, Kingstone Press Cider, Friels First Press Vintage and Hop Infused Cider Knights Malvern Gold, Crumpton Oaks and 3 Hammers.

 In 2017, the business won 29 awards for its products and manufacturing.